 Not every great player can be a great coach, but Chris Woodruff has proven he is more than capable of being both.

-The Vols have finished in the top 25 nationally the last five seasons, including the top 10 from 2008 through 2011.
+The Vols have finished in the top 25 nationally six times since 2006, including the top 10 from 2008 through 2011.
 The team captured back-to-back SEC regular-season titles for the first time in program history in 2010 and 2011 and reached the finals of the NCAA Championships in 2010.
 In 2011, the team assumed the No. 1 national ranking for the first time since 1990.

 After serving as Tennessee's assistant coach since the 2002-03 season, Woodruff was promoted to the Vols' associate head coach position in the fall of 2006 when Winterbotham joined the Tennessee staff.

 Woodruff earned the 2010 ITA Ohio Valley Regional Assistant Coach of the Year honors.
 In 2008, he was named the Region III Assistant Coach of the Year after helping guide UT to a 23-4 record.